robinhoodcoop/DAO-Handbook/strategy-creation.md

 9. Proposal Processing
 10. Implementation

-For a more detailed description, see the Governance Document FIXME: hyperlink
+For a more detailed description, see the Governance Section

 ### Step Three: A Passing Vault-Bot Proposal
 After the DAO has decided that this is a Vault-Bot they would like to have implemented, the proposer is responsible for assigning and overseeing a team of developers to implementing the strategy into an automated investment bot.
 In exchange for implementing the strategy, the team is awarded the proposed compensation for the strategy.